 - The Career Center becomes an invaluable resource for alumni networks, résumé refinement, graduate school research and internship searches.
 Emmanuel’s HireSaints database gives students access to nearly 1,000 internship and job listings.

 - Juniors often conduct research on and off campus, publish creative writing and articles in journals and anthologies, and present at national conferences.
-During the summer 2013, 35 student scholars lived on campus as summer research fellows, working with faculty members from seven academic departments.

 - During the junior year, students apply for prestigious scholarships and fellowships.
 The Scholarship and Fellowship Committee offers guidance for applying for such opportunities as Fulbright, Marshall, Carnegie, Wilson and Truman.